rconforti97/ITCS-6150-8150-AStar/README.md

 # How to run:
 - Have the a_star.py and boards.txt file in the same directory
 - When you hit run it will print the following:
--        What boards we read in from the boards.txt file
--        Of the boards from file which ones are solveable boards
--        The boards we will be solving.
+         What boards we read in from the boards.txt file.
+Of the boards from file which ones are solveable boards.
+And lastly, the boards we will be solving.
+Example is below.

 ![image](https://user-images.githubusercontent.com/50918318/153513529-b6b27831-cd9d-42fd-bb6b-6c31129b5170.png)